Will selling euros, the most one-sided bet for 2015, bear fruit?

 But they've had a tough time of it lately.
 Hedge funds are up only 3.45 percent year-to-date, the latest data from industry tracker Eurekahedge show.
 Roughly 18 percent of funds boast double digit returns for the year, half the number for the same period last year.

-That's a paltry return compared to the 13 percent gain year-to-date on the benchmark S&P 500 .SPX or 11 percent on the dollar index .DXY, and total returns of almost 10 percent on both U.S. Treasuries and German Bunds.
+That's a paltry return compared to the 13 percent gain year-to-date on the benchmark S&P 500 or 11 percent on the dollar index, and total returns of almost 10 percent on both U.S. Treasuries and German Bunds.

 The euro is proving to be the exception to the usual hedge fund rule, in that the "smart money" has the same bet on as the herd.
 The latest positioning data from the Chicago Mercantile Exchange show speculators' bets against the euro are close to record levels.